Association football positions: Centre-back

-The principal role of the centre-back, (or central defender) (historically called a centre-half) is to block the opponent's players from scoring, and safely clearing the ball from the defensive half's penalty area.
+The principal role of the centre-back, (central defenderor centre-half) is to block the opponent's players from scoring, and safely clearing the ball from the defensive half's penalty area.
 As their name suggests, they play in a central position.
 Most teams employ two centre-backs, stationed in front of the goalkeeper.
 There are two main defensive strategies used by centre-backs: the zonal defence, where each centre-back covers a specific area of the pitch, and man-to-man marking, where each centre-back has the job of covering a particular opposition player.

 Centre-backs are often tall, strong and have good jumping, heading and tackling ability.
 Successful centre-backs also need to be able to concentrate, read the game well, and be brave and decisive in making last-ditch tackles on attacking players who might otherwise be through on goal.
 Sometimes, particularly in lower leagues, centre-backs concentrate less on ball control and passing, preferring simply to clear the ball in a "safety-first" fashion.
 However, there is a long tradition of centre-backs having more than just rudimentary footballing skill, enabling a more possession-oriented playing style.

 Centre-backs will usually go forward for set piece corners and free-kicks, where their height and jumping ability give them an aerial goal threat, while defensive duties are covered by the full-backs.
 Once the set piece is complete, they will retreat to their own half.

 The position is sometimes referred to as "centre-half".
-This originates the late part of the 19th century, when most teams employed the 2–3–5 formation, the row of three players were called half-backs.
+This originates in the late part of the 19th century, when most teams employed the 2–3–5 formation, the row of three players were called half-backs.
 As formations evolved, the central player in this trio (the centre-half), moved into a more defensive position on the field, taking the name of the position with them.